In 2022, last mile delivery businesses are facing a paradox caused by a perfect storm of factors:

 You can find out more about the advantages of different approaches to deploying software scanning solutions to scale capacity and quality, whether BYOD or COPE (Corporate-Owned, Personally-Enabled), in our Mobilizing the Last Mile infographic.

 Ensure you can adapt and flex technology to meet new challenges

 Continuously adapting to new and changing consumer needs is no small challenge.
 Especially when avoiding disruption and ensuring efficiency, speed and cost effectiveness is critical.

-Parcels can be scanned at a safe distance of over 2 meter to comply with social distancing while ensuring proof of delivery.
-You can also add ID scanning capabilities which can scan identity documents (For example, drivers licenses, national identity cards) during age-restricted deliveries, again from a safe distance without them having to change hands, ensuring no item is incorrectly received by a minor.
+You can easily add new capabilities seamlessly into existing processes to streamline and differentiate services.
+One example is ID scanning capabilities which can scan identity documents (for example, drivers licenses, national identity cards) during age-restricted deliveries, ensuring no item is incorrectly received by a minor.

 Innovate processes to sprint the last mile

 Parcel delivery is the last and most important part of last mile delivery—the crucial moment when an item reaches its final prescribed destination.
 Naturally, this step demands careful coordination to ensure that the right parcels reach the right delivery locations at the right time.

 Scandit-powered devices make it easy for Post and Parcel dispatchers to plan itineraries, optimize delivery routes and track delivery progress in real time, driving efficiency and transparency.